Toddlers: Your Game Plan for the Terrific Twos

 First, know that tantrums are normal for kids this age.
-Second, since most tantrums happen when kids are hungry or tired, think ahead.
+Second, since most tantrums happen when kids are hungry, tired, or feel disconnected, think ahead.
 Preemptive feeding and napping, firm bedtimes, re-connection with you, cozy times, peaceful quiet time without media stimulation -- whatever it takes to calm down and rest -- prevent most tantrums, and reground kids who are getting whiny.
+(Whining is your child's signal that his internal resources are not up to the demands of that moment and he needs your help.)
 Learn to just say no -- to yourself!
 Don't squeeze in that last errand.
 Don't drag a hungry or tired kid to the store.
 Make do and do it tomorrow.
 For more on taming toddler tantrums, click here.

 4. Use play to "manage" your toddler.

 Toddlers don't like to be ordered around any more than you do.
 What they do love is to play.
 Want cooperation?
 Fly your toddler up to her bath.
 Get him to finish his milk by pretending to be a puppy who loves milk.
 Get her into her carseat by pretending to be the flight attendant preparing for takeoff.
 Race him to the car.

 Your toddler will at times reject you or be hurtful in some way.
 Don’t take it personally.
 She’s learning from you how to modulate her anger.
 This is your opportunity to grow (choose love and understanding -- this is a toddler!), and teach her at the same time.